ro-msg-aws-training/resources/src/cloud/index.md

 # Cloud Computing Intro

-On-demand availability of various computing resources.
-Typical benefits include:
+In simple terms, cloud computing means on-demand availability of various computing resources.
+Typical benefits of using the cloud include:

 1. **Flexibility**
-   Choose the right service model (IaaS, PaaS, SaaS), the right deployment model (public, private, hybrid) and the right resources without having to commit to a long-term contract (in most cases).
+   Choose the right **service model** (IaaS, PaaS, SaaS), the right **deployment model** (public, private, hybrid) and the right resources without having to commit to a long-term contract (in most cases).
 2. **Cost**
    Being able to choose the right resources (of the right size) and to scale them as needed over time leads to a reduction in cost.
 Also, vendors seem to keep reducing their prices (some reasons: competition, cheaper parts, increased supply).
 3. **Speed**